owenyeo/tp/docs/DeveloperGuide.md

 **Use case: UC11 - List friends**

 **MSS**
-1. User requests to list friends.
+1. User requests to list friends
-2. TimetaBRO shows a list of all friends.
+2. TimetaBRO shows a list of all friends

     Use case ends.

 **Use case: UC12 - Remove recurring event from schedule**

 **MSS**
-1. User requests to remove a recurring event from a specified person's schedule.
+1. User requests to remove a recurring event from a specified person's schedule
-2. TimetaBRO removes the event from the schedule.
+2. TimetaBRO removes the event from the schedule

     Use case ends.

 **Extensions**
 * 1a.
 Given index to specify the person is invalid.

   * 1a1.
 TimetaBRO shows an error message.

     Use case continues from step 1.

 * 1b.
 Event details inputted are not in the specified person's schedule.

   * 1b1.
 TimetaBRO shows an error message.

     Use case continues from step 1.

 * 1c.
 Not all the required fields are provided.

   * 1c1.
 TimetaBRO shows an error message.

     Use case continues from step 1.

 * 1d.
 Event details provided are not within the parameters' specified constraints according to the User Guide.

   * 1d1.
 TimetaBRO shows an error message.

     Use case continues from step 1.